Fractional polynomials are an alternative to regular polynomials that provide flexible parameterization for continuous variables.

 yi = b0 + b1*xi + b2*agei(p1) + b3*agei(p2) + ui

-The parentheses are significant.
-Fractional powers are different from regular powers.
+Fractional powers are different from regular powers, and we emphasize this difference by enclosing the fractional power in parentheses.
 For instance, age(0) is ln(age).
 You can see the full definition, but one example will demonstrate the power of fractional polynomials.

 To fit the fractional polynomial model, we type